Combinatorial knot Floer homology and cyclic double branched covers: Introduction

-\begin{thm} Let $K$ be an oriented knot and $\t K$ be its pullback in the cyclic double branched cover $\Sigma_2(K)$, the filtered quasi-isomorphism type of the complex $(C,\partial )$ over $\Z$ is an invariant of the knot type and the grid number. \end{thm}
+\begin{theorem} Let $K$ be an oriented knot and $\t K$ be its pullback in the double branched cover $\Sigma_2(K)$.
+Then the stable knot Floer homology of $\t K \subset \Sigma_2(K)$ over $\Z$ is an invariant of the knot. \end{theorem}

-In Section \ref{preli}, we have an overview of the required definitions and basic properties of multi-point Heegaard diagrams and the construction of cyclic branched cover from grid diagrams.
-In Section \ref{invar}, we give a combinatorial prove of the statement of Theorem \ref{main} over $\Z_2$.
-In Section \ref{assign}, using sign assignments for Heegaard diagrams from \cite{Sign}, we stablish the knot Floer homology of the pullback of a knot $K \subset S^3$ in its cyclic double branched cover $\Sigma_2(K)$ over $\Z$.
+In Section~\ref{assign}, we review some definitions and theorems from~\cite{Sign}.
+In Section~\ref{invar} we prove the invariance of the knot Floer homology of the pullback of a knot $K \subset S^3$ in its double branched cover $\Sigma_2(K)$ over $\Z$.

-\textbf{Acknowledgements.} I am grateful to Zolt\'an Szab\'o for suggesting this problem, numerous helpful discussions, continuous advice through the course of this work, and reading a draft of this paper.
-I would also like to thank Iman Setayesh for helpful conversations.
-Part of this work was done when I was a visiting student at Princeton university, and I am grateful for the opportunity.